bioexcel/qmmm_bpg/docs/running_cp2k/running_cp2k.rst

   joblauncher (n proces) gmx_mpi -s sys.tpr

-When genreating the ``tpr`` file you may get a warning about your system having non-zero charge.
+When generating the ``tpr`` file you may get a warning about your system having non-zero charge.
 This can safely be ignored for QM/MM calculations by using the ``-maxwarn`` option.

 The ``joblauncher`` will depend on the job launcher on your system, common examples are